granatam/granatam.github.io/content/about.md

 interesting or helpful posts about various Computer Science topics.

-I work in the Compiler Technology Department at the Ivannikov Institute for System Programming of the Russian Academy of Science.
+I work in the Compiler Technology Department at the Ivannikov Institute for System Programming of the Russian Academy of Sciences.

 Alongside my work, I am studying for a Master’s degree in System Programming at the Higher School of Economics.